c-huang-tty/backup.github.io/_posts/2021-01-04-blog-post-title-from-file-name.md

 ## Data Sharing [C++] [01]: Between Functions Within A File

+Codes in this post can be found in [DataSharingBetweenFunctions.cpp](https://github.com/c-huang-tty/c-huang-tty.github.io/blob/main/code/cpp/DataSharingBetweenFunctions.cpp).

 ### global variable
 The simplest way to share data between different functions within a file is to simply declare `global variables` on top of the program.